 Meg was #1 ranked batter in the world in the ODI and T-20 formats until she was forced to have surgery on a shoulder injury, that kept her out of the 2017/18 Ashes Series.

-She is expected to return to the field during Australia's Tour of India in March 2018.
+She returned to the field during Australia's Tour of India in March 2018 and became the first Australian to score 2000 runs in T-20 International cricket.

 Awards / Achievements